Call 020 3393 9277

 Development finance is used when a customer who’s into property development needs quick funding.
-People use it to finish a project that is in development, after which the customer can repay it once capital is generated.
+People use it to finish a project that is in development, after which the customer can repay it once capital is generated after the development value.

 In general, bridging loans for property development are not always offered directly by institutions that work with the public.

 Instead, you will have to apply through a broker to get the best deals.
-Property development finance itself will then be offered by either a lender or a private bank.
+Property development finance itself will then be offered by either a specialist lender or certain banks.

-To be eligible for this form of financing, you must have a property that you can secure to the loan.
-You need to guarantee lenders that you will be able to repay the bridging loan on the term.
+To be eligible for this form of short-term finance, you must have a property that you can secure to the loan.
+You need to guarantee lenders that you will be able to repay the bridging finance on the term.